albertcroig/Stewart-SVG-Projection-js/README.md

 **Live display of servo angles and laser-state**

-A small window on the top-right of the screen shows real-time values of the angle of each servo-motor, as well as the state of the laser (on/off).
-When any of the servos is out of the predefined range of angles, it shows as "Out of range".
+A small window in the top-right corner shows real-time values of each servo motor's angle and the laser's state (on/off).
+When any servo is out of the predefined angle range, it shows as "Out of range".

 **Convert text to SVG**

 Enter any text and it will be automatically scaled, positioned and converted to an SVG, and the animation will be run on the simulation side.
-- There are two types of fonts: regular font and hand-drawing like font.
+- Two font types: regular font and hand-drawn
-- To force a line break, enter the character "\" in between the words where you want it to happen.
+- To force a line break, enter the character "\" between words
-- Press enter or click the "Draw" button in order to run the animation.
+- Press enter or click the "Draw" button to run the animation
-- Once the text is entered, it will be shown in the Loaded SVG's section for later use.
+- Once the text is entered, it appears in the Loaded SVGs section for later use

-*Warning: This functionality does not support accents and some special characters.*
+*Note: This functionality does not support accents and some special characters.*

 **Tweak paramaters**

-Apart from the main platform parameters (rod length, horn length, size, etc.) that can be modified within the code, there's the option to modify some of them on the fly.
-Just enter the desired values and click the "Apply Changes" button or press enter.
-Then, a new animation will start with the newly defined values.
+Apart from the main platform parameters (rod length, horn length, size, etc.) that can be modified within the code, some can be adjusted on the fly.
+Enter the desired values and click the "Apply Changes" button or press enter.
+A new animation will start with the updated values.

-- Distance to wall: distance in the x axis (in mm) from the origin to the center of the wall.
+- Distance to wall: Distance from the origin to the wall's center (in mm)
-- Rotation axis offset: distance in the x axis (in mm) from the origin to the center of rotation of the platform.
+- Rotation axis offset: Distance from the origin to the platform's center of rotation (in mm)
-- Drawing size: size of the drawing projected onto the wall.
-Default value is 300, so the size of the drawing window is a square of 300mmx300mm.
+- Drawing size: Size of the drawing projected onto the wall (default is 300 mm x 300 mm)
-  - Max size: there is an button that calculates the maximum size possible for that animation (without servo's going out of range).
-    *Warning: It can take several seconds to run for complex SVG's, since it's a recursive function that simulates the animation over and over.*
+  - Max size: Calculates the maximum possible size for the animation without the servos going out of range. *Note: This can take several seconds for complex SVGs due to recursive simulation.*
-- Drawing speed: speed of the animation (in units per second) of the animation.
-Take in account that, as it gets increased, the drawing of the SVG becomes less precise.
-However, it's only a visual matter.
+- Drawing speed: Speed of the animation (in units per second).
+Higher speeds reduce precision but only affect visual quality

 **Change camera position**

-Different angles of the simulation can be visualized during the animation by clicking the buttons, switching the view to the pre-defined camera positions.
+Click buttons to view the simulation from different angles during the animation.

 **Servo angles of current animation**

-The current animation is the one that is running at the moment or the one that has last run.
-There are two buttons related to the servo angles of that animation.
+The current animation is either the one running or the last one that ran.
+Two buttons relate to the servo angles of that animation:

-- Download formatted servo angles:  Download a text file with all the steps of the animation and the servo angles for each step.
-By default, the content of the file is formatted as a C++ object, and the servo angles are adapted to arduino pulses (having in mind the range of the real servos).
-All the extra information, as well as the original angles, are added as commentary, so that it can be copied and pasted directly onto the C++ script, that will later be run by the arduino board.
+- Download formatted servo angles:  Download a text file with all animation steps and servo angles.
+By default, the file is formatted as a C++ object with servo angles adapted to Arduino pulses.
+Additional information and original angles are included as comments for easy integration into a C++ script for an Arduino board
   Options:
-    - Original angles: Select this to download the text file only with the original servo angles (in radians).
+    - Original angles: Download only the original servo angles (in radians)
-    - Remove redundant rows: Only works when original angles is not selected.
-Select it to remove the redundant rows: duplicate rows (which are a lot, considering that the pulses for the arduino board are integers, and the approximations are far from accurate), and transition rows (when the laser activation is zero, which means it's moving from the end of a shape to the beginning of another one).
+    - Remove redundant rows: Remove duplicate and transition rows where the laser is off, reducing file size
-- Log highest servo angles: Quick way to visualize the highest angle of each of the servos for the animation.
-When clicked, it logs them onto the browser's console (press F12, then go to console tab to open the console).
+- Log highest servo angles: Log the highest angle of each servo for the animation to the browser's console (press F12, then go to the console tab)

 ## Files and organization

-This repository includes the original files of Robert's original code in the "original_commented" directory.
-In the root directory there are all the other files related to this project.
-All of them are heavily commented for better clarity and understanding of the code.
+The repository includes Robert's original code in the "original_commented" directory.
+The root directory contains all other project files, heavily commented for clarity.

-Since the lines of code have been greatly increased, I opted for splitting the original file (stewart.js) into two different ones: "animation.js" and "platform.js".
-Each containing the corresponding object information and its functions.
-Visualization and interaction with the display is splitted in three files: "default.html" (structure and info of the browser), "style.css" (styling and formatting) and "main.js" (logic).
+The original "stewart.js" file has been split into two files: "animation.js" and "platform.js", each containing relevant object information and functions.
+Visualization and interaction with the display are split into "default.html" (structure and info), "style.css" (styling and formatting), and "main.js" (logic).
 The basic functionality is taken from the "default.html" file in the original repo.
-Apart from those, I found it suitable to add one more file that takes care of the Text to SVG functionality: "textToSvg.js".
+Additionally, "textToSvg.js" handles the Text to SVG functionality.

 ## Options
 The default values can be changed implicitly in the code.

 ### Platform options
-The platform visualization is meant to draw a platform in milimeters.
-The following options are available when running the `initHexagonal` function of the platform object.
+The platform visualization is designed to draw in millimeters.
+The following options are available in the `initHexagonal` function of the platform object.

-+ **wallDistance**: distance in the x axis from the origin to the center of the wall.
++ **wallDistance**: Distance from the origin to the wall's center.
 Default=820
-+ **rotationAxisOffset**: distance in the x axis from the origin to the center of rotation of the platform.
++ **rotationAxisOffset**: Distance from the origin to the platform's center of rotation.
 Default=250

 - **rodLength**: The length of the rod attached to the servo horn and the platform.
 Default=130
 - **hornLength**: The length of the servo horn attached to the motor shaft and the rod.
 Default=40